Why You Won’t Need a Wood Burning Stove in a Passivhaus - Even in a Power Cut

 Scottish Passivhaus equivalent on the horizon

-The New Build Heat Standard and its impact on wood burning stoves point to the Scottish government gearing up for all new homes in Scotland to be built to a Passivhaus equivalent standard.
+The new rules on wood burning stoves point to the Scottish government gearing up for all new homes in Scotland to be built to a Passivhaus equivalent standard.

-In winter 2024, we’ll launch the Coldwells Build Passivhaus collection.
+In 2024, we’ll launch the Coldwells Build Passivhaus range.
 Modern, prefabricated homes built to world-class standards – the first of their kind in Scotland.

 Developed in partnership with Scotland’s leading Passivhaus designers, John Gilbert Architects, the Coldwells Build Passivhaus comes in six contemporary, light-filled designs ranging in size from 2 to 5 bedrooms.
 The homes will be manufactured in our Aberdeenshire workshop by our in-house Passivhaus-certified craftspeople.

-For release dates of the Coldwells Build Passivhaus collection, register below.
+For release dates of the Coldwells Build Passivhaus range, register below.

 Register For Early-bird Access

-To view the Coldwells Build Passivhaus designs before their official launch in winter 2024, register today.
+To view the Coldwells Build Passivhaus designs before their official launch in 2024, register today.

 Sign me up